⚠ Arizona Provider Crisis · AARP Scorecard Data

 4

 slots per 10,000 seniors age 65 and older — the lowest in the United States, tied for last.
-Arizona's ADHC provider network is functionally nonexistent relative to the demand it is legally required to serve.
+Arizona's ADHC provider network is extremely limited relative to the needs of eligible and authorized members.

 National Average